-Protesters demand the government stop penalizing conscientious objectors and roll out alternative service in lieu of military duty at Gwanghwamun Square in Seoul on International Conscientious Objection Day, May 15, 2017.
+Protesters demand the government stop penalizing conscientious objectors and roll out alternative service at Gwanghwamun Square in Seoul on International Conscientious Objection Day, May 15, 2017.
 (Yonhap)

 The first group of conscientious objectors began their 36-month alternative service at a Daejeon jail on Monday, following a landmark court ruling two years ago that obliged the parliament to roll out such a program.

 South Korea conscripts all able-bodied men for about two years to maintain defense readiness against North Korea.